Henry Harnden: Postbellum years

 After the war, Harnden returned to Wisconsin, settling in Madison.
 He served one term in the Wisconsin State Assembly (1866), as well as U.S. Assesor (1867–1873), and U.S. Collector of Internal Revenue (1873–1883).
 In 1899, Harnden was Commander of the Wisconsin Department of the Grand Army of the Republic, serving in that role until his death.

-Harnden died of pneumonia at his home in Madison, Wisconsin, and was buried there in the historic Forest Hill Cemetery.
+Harnden died of pneumonia at his home in Madison, and was buried there in the historic Forest Hill Cemetery.

 Due to the controversies surrounding the capture of Jefferson Davis, Harnden authored a short book, The Capture of Jefferson Davis, published in 1898.

 Personal life and family

 Henry Harnden was the son of Jonathan and Rhoda Harnden, and was a descendant of Puritan settlers of the Massachusetts Bay Colony.
 His earliest American ancestors settled at Andover, Massachusetts, in 1640.
 His grandfather was a lieutenant and his grandfather's brother was a captain in the continental army during the American Revolutionary War.
 One of his maternal uncles served aboard the USS Hornet and was wounded when it famously captured and sunk the British ship HMS Peacock in the War of 1812.
 Two of his brothers and thirteen of his nephews served in the Union Army or Union Navy during the Civil War.

 He married Mary A. Lightner in December 1848.
 His wife was a daughter of a Boston attorney.
 They had four daughters together.
-His wife and all four daughters survived him.